Adding Drywall to Part of an Exterior Wall

 If there is a wall above the selected wall with this same condition, simply select it and repeat the same steps.

 - You can use the wall's edit handles to modify its shape if need be.

-- If you click the wall's Open Object edit button and go to the Wall Types tab of the Wall Specification dialog, you will find that the wall has been automatically specified as a Pony Wall.
+- If you click the wall's Open Object edit button and go to the Wall Types panel in the Wall Specification dialog, you will find that the wall has been automatically specified as a Pony Wall.